 Emergency use provisions apply to investigational drugs, biologics and devices.
 The innovative use of a marketed drug or device (sometimes called “off-label” use) for individual patient treatment rather than for research purposes does not require IRB review.

 Important Note: Treating a series of patients in a novel or innovative manner and analyzing the results for publication is research requiring prior IRB review.
 Review the "Innovative Procedures, Treatment or Instructional Methods" section of the Quick Guide: Activities Requiring IRB Review for more info.

-An HDE is a special approval given by the FDA that allows marketing a device that is designed to treat or diagnose a condition that affects fewer than 4,000 individuals per year.
+An HDE is a special approval given by the FDA that allows marketing a device that is designed to treat or diagnose a condition that affects no more than 8000 individuals per year.
 An HDE is given even though the efficacy of the device has not been tested or proven, because it is not financially feasible to do the usual clinical testing when so few individuals are affected.
 The FDA requires IRB approval prior to use of a Humanitarian Use Device (HUD), even though the use is not considered research.

 The IRB requires a standard application, use of a consent form similar to research consent and annual review.
 The initial review for this application must be done by the full committee; however, the annual continuing reviews can be done through expedited procedures.
 Call the IRB office for additional guidance.
 UCSF guidelines are under development.

 Although treating a seriously ill patient under emergency use provisions is motivated by humaneness and compassion, there are several ethical issues to consider regarding the emergent use of an experimental treatment.